ned14/pcpp/README.rst

 the chances of that biting most people is low.
 If it does, pull requests with bug fixes and new unit tests for the fix are welcome.

+If you are on Python 2, files are parsed as strings, and unicode is not supported.
+On Python 3, input and output files can have your choice of encoding, and you can hook file open to inspect the encoding using ``chardet``.

 Note that most of this preprocessor was written originally by David Beazley to show off his excellent Python Lex-Yacc library PLY (http://www.dabeaz.com/ply/) and is hidden in there without being at all obvious given the number of Stack Overflow